 So I’ll make a short video on setting this up, but in reality this isn’t going to be too informative, I’m basically moving my equipment into a different area and putting it into a box.
 But what I believe will be informative content is that I’m going to be running a bunch of ethernet to this area and into the patch panel in the rack.
 I’ve spent the better part of the last decade running wire, I have a lot of experience fishing wires in walls and cutting in outlets so I want to make a couple of videos explaining the process.
 I’m going to try to impart as much of that experience as I can in these videos, what I am looking out for as I’m doing it, tricks I’ve learned, tools I like to use, etc. That way if you want to run some line in your home, you can do it with better confidence and understanding.

 Right now this is how the lines are ran.
 If we take a look behind my TV we can see 3 really nice big holes drilled into the flooring.

 That is where the cable line is coming up to provide signal to the modem, and where an antenna line is coming up to provide OTA signal to the TV.
 Drilling holes in the floor is amateur.
 I’m going to fix this by finding similar wood, using a hole saw to cut out a rough diameter of the wood, sanding it down to the proper size, gluing it and plugging these holes.
 Then I will put in a cable outlet in the wall behind the TV for the antenna since I get 38 channels from it and it’s a good backup to my IPTV service.

-But the bulk of the videos will be on running ethernet wiring.
+But the bulk of the videos will be about running ethernet wiring.
 So there are 4 different areas that I want to run ethernet and each one is slightly different on ease and obstacles which is great for me to be able to provide varying examples.

 The first spot will be in the living room where I’m going to have a WAP.
 It is going to go next to the thermostat.